Low Risk

 Can I rate-limit list_catalyst_components? +

 Yes.
-Add a rate_limit block to the list_catalyst_components rule in your Intercept policy.
+Add a rate_limit block to the list_catalyst_components rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block list_catalyst_components completely? +

-Set action: deny in the Intercept policy for list_catalyst_components.
+Set action: deny in the PolicyLayer policy for list_catalyst_components.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides list_catalyst_components? +

-Enforce policies on Next Js Tailwind Assistant
+Enforce policy on every Next Js Tailwind Assistant tool call.

 // GET IN TOUCH